Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Complete Experimental Results

 \subsection{DDRM}

-The hyperparameter values used in our experiments are reported in Table \ref{tab:DDRM-hyperparams-common} (common fixed hyperparameters values) and \ref{tab:DDRM-hyperparams} (per dataset or backbone model hyperparameters values) and the results for all the datasets and baseline algorithms are reported in Table \ref{tab:DDRM-ml-1m_noisy_original-result-appendix} for MovieLens-1M (natural noise), \ref{tab:DDRM-yelp_noisy_original-result-appendix} for Yelp (natural noise), and \ref{tab:DDRM-amazon-book_noisy_original-result-appendix} for Amazon-Books (natural noise).
+The hyperparameters for experiments labeled “(original hparams)” are reported in Table \ref{tab:DDRM-hyperparams-common} (common fixed values) and Table \ref{tab:DDRM-hyperparams} (dataset- or backbone-specific values), recovered from the available artifacts.
+The hyperparameters for experiments labeled “(new hparams)” are reported in Table \ref{tab:new-hparams-ddrm}, as provided by the authors.
+Results for all datasets and baseline algorithms are reported in Table \ref{tab:DDRM-ml-1m_noisy_original-result-appendix} for MovieLens-1M (natural noise), \ref{tab:DDRM-yelp_noisy_original-result-appendix} for Yelp (natural noise), and \ref{tab:DDRM-amazon-book_noisy_original-result-appendix} for Amazon-Books (natural noise).